itismichael/that_template_repo/README.md

 This report provides an interactive way to see which lines of code are covered by tests and which are not.

 ## Linting and Formatting

+> **Note:** Any files named `columns` or `pip-audit-report.*` may be generated as artifacts when running pip-audit.
+These files are automatically ignored by git and can be safely deleted.
+You can also run `task clean` to remove them.

 {{ ... }}

 ## Contributing